freewilll/abridger/docsite/getting_started.rst

 Installation
 ------------
 The code is hosted on `GitHub <https://github.com/freewilll/abridger>`_.
-No python package has been eleased so far, so abridger should be installed with python's pip installer.
+Abridger should be installed with python's pip installer.

 If you don’t have pip installed, run: